WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

     update();
     </script>

-# Lab 2: Cisco Virtual Agent
+# Lab 2: Webex AI Agent
 <!-- # Part 2: Cisco Virtual Agents (VA) -->

 ## Objectives

-This lab is designed to provide an in-depth understanding of the Cisco Virtual Agents available in Webex Contact Center.
+This lab is designed to provide an in-depth understanding of the Webex AI Agents available in Webex Contact Center.
 By completing this section of the lab, you will:

 - Gain practical skills and knowledge on how to effectively utilize Webex Contact Center's Virtual Agent capabilities to create self-service automation.
 - Improve the containment rate of your contact center, increasing efficiency and reducing costs.